Skip to Content

 Why Stain the Raw Wood?

 Why should you stain the raw wood?
-If you want the paint finish on the piece to apply evenly, it’s best that all the wood matches before adding paint.
+If you want the paint finish on the piece to apply evenly, it’s best to match all the wood before adding paint.

 Therefore, you’ll want to stain the new wood and any unstained portion of the chair and choose a stain to match the stained areas of the chair as close as possible.